Garden City Collegiate

 Garden City Collegiate (GCC or GC) is a high school in Winnipeg, Manitoba.
 It is part of the Seven Oaks School Division, and houses grades 9–12.
 The Garden City motto is "Participation and Excellence."

 Garden City Collegiate offers two programs: the English Diploma and the French Immersion Diploma.
 Garden City is the only high school in Seven Oaks School Division that offers both programs to all students.
+It’s academic, volunteering, performing arts and athletics programs are highlights for student learning.